mixxorz/slippers/docs/docs/getting-started.md

 ```

 The `components` object contains all of your registered components.
 The key is
-what the component will be called and the value is the path to its template.
+the component's name and the value is the path to its template.

 You can use the `Button` component like this: